What's next for Enterprise Mobile App Development?

 2. What are the biggest factors holding back enterprise mobile app adoption?

 A key challenge is the ownership of mobile, especially in larger organizations.
 Should IT be responsible for overseeing mobile?
 Or does it belong to each line of business (LOB)?
 Smart companies have recognized that building an efficient, cross-functional team with LOB, IT, security, and users can lead to success and ensure that everyone's concerns are addressed.
 Some companies have established a Mobile Center of Excellence for managing mobility across the enterprise.
 However it is structured, the key to success is involving people who are passionate about enterprise mobility.
 A mobile center of excellence that is focused, iterates quickly, and learns from users is critical to continued success.

 3. How will enterprise mobile app development improve in the short term?

+Companies look to their peers, and when they see success they want to emulate it.
+Enterprise and midsized companies in all areas including financial services, healthcare, and manufacturing are seeing significant ROI as they mobilize workflow tasks, or create their own "killer apps" to solve problems unique to their businesses.
 The word is spreading, and we’ve seen explosive growth in the deployment of in-house apps in 2014.
 Through the use of mobile app management solutions, the ability to not only build apps but to ensure that every workers can easily and securely install, use, and provide feedback is accelerating the adoption process.